MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

 * [iOS] Request notification permissions and customise the permissions being requested around displaying notifications
 * [iOS] Display notifications with attachments

+## ⚠ Caveats and limitations
 Note that this plugin aims to provide abstractions for all platforms as opposed to having methods that only work on specific platforms.
-However, each method allows passing in "platform-specifics" that contains data that is specific for customising notifications on each platform.
+Each method allows passing in "platform-specifics" that contains data that is specific for customising notifications on each platform.
 This approach means that some scenarios may not be covered by the plugin.
-Developers can either fork or maintain their code for showing notifications in these situations.
-Note that the plugin still under development so expect the API surface to change over time.
+Feel free to fork or maintain your code for showing notifications in these situations.

-**IMPORTANT NOTES**:
+##### Compatibility with firebase_messaging
+Previously, there were issues that prevented this plugin working properly with the `firebase_messaging` plugin.
+This meant that callbacks from each plugin might not be invoked.
+Version 6.0.13 of `firebase_messaging` should resolve this issue so please bump your `firebase_messaging` dependency and follow the steps covered in `firebase_messaging`'s readme file.

+##### Recurring Android notifications
-* Recurring notifications on Android use the [Alarm Manager](https://developer.android.com/reference/android/app/AlarmManager) API.
+This feature uses the [Alarm Manager](https://developer.android.com/reference/android/app/AlarmManager) API.
 This is standard practice but does mean the delivery of the notifications/alarms are inexact and this is documented Android behaviour as per the previous link.
-Note that it's been reported that Samsung's implementation of Android has imposed a maximum of 500 alarms that can be scheduled via this API and exceptions can occur when going over the limit
+It has been reported that Samsung's implementation of Android has imposed a maximum of 500 alarms that can be scheduled via this API and exceptions can occur when going over the limit.

-* iOS has a limit on how many pending notifications it allows.
-This is a limit imposed by iOS where it will only keep 64 notifications that will fire the soonest
+##### iOS pending notifications limit
+There is a limit imposed by iOS where it will only keep 64 notifications that will fire the soonest

-* *Known issue*: There is a known issue with handling daylight savings for scheduled notifications.
+##### Scheduled notifications and daylight savings
+Daylight saving issues for scheduled notifications is a known issue.
 This functionality may be deprecated to be replaced by another that only deals with elapsed time since epoch instead of a date.

+##### Custom notification sounds
+[iOS restrictions](https://developer.apple.com/documentation/usernotifications/unnotificationsound?language=objc) apply (e.g. supported file formats)

-## Screenshots
+## 📷 Screenshots

 | Android | iOS |
 | ------------- | ------------- |